YuWeihung/learngit/README.md

 Hello world!
 Chinese is a language.
 English is a language.
-lalala
+JiYunbai has already mastered Github.